 The bill H. 4387 aims to amend Section 23-23-150 of the South Carolina Code of Laws, which pertains to the adjudication of allegations of law enforcement officer misconduct reported to the South Carolina Criminal Justice Academy.
-The proposed changes include limiting prosecutorial discretion for certain types of misconduct allegations, specifically those outlined in subsections (A)(3)(g)-(m), and requiring law enforcement agencies to provide additional information in their written reports when they choose not to prosecute allegations of misconduct.
-Agencies must now explain in detail why they believe the allegations can no longer be proven by a preponderance of evidence and have their heads appear at the next council meeting to discuss these decisions.
+The proposed changes include limiting prosecutorial discretion for certain types of misconduct allegations, specifically those outlined in subsection (A)(3)(g)-(m), and requiring law enforcement agencies to provide additional information in their written reports when they choose not to prosecute allegations of misconduct.
+Agencies must now explain in detail why they believe the allegations can no longer be proven by a preponderance of evidence and have their agency head present this explanation at the next council meeting.

-Additionally, the bill establishes penalties for willful failures to report misconduct, allowing the council to impose civil fines of up to five hundred dollars per day for non-compliance.
+Additionally, the bill establishes a civil penalty for willful failure to report misconduct, allowing the council to impose fines of up to five hundred dollars per day for non-compliance.
 The bill is designed to enhance accountability and transparency within law enforcement agencies regarding misconduct allegations, ensuring that there is a clear process for reporting and adjudicating such cases.
 The act will take effect upon approval by the Governor.

 Latest Version: 23-23-150